irmen/prog8/docs/source/portingguide.rst

 There are several other support libraries that you may want to port (``diskio``, ``graphics`` to name a few).

-Also ofcourse if there are unique things available on the new target system, don't hesitate to provide extensions to the ``syslib`` or perhaps a new special custom library altogether.
+Also of course if there are unique things available on the new target system, don't hesitate to provide extensions to the ``syslib`` or perhaps a new special custom library altogether.